yanatan16/yanatan16.github.io/_posts/2021-04-21-niwots-challenge-2021.markdown

 Mike and Todd and a couple others completed CCW Burn in 15:30.
 Mike and Todd headed out on Chiefs but were defeated similarly.

-Five men in the counter-clockwise direction, including Michael and Drew completed Burn 7 minutes over the time limit in 18:07.
+Five others, going in the counter-clockwise direction, including Michael and Drew completed Burn 7 minutes over the time limit in 18:07.

-Four women bailed on the clockwise Burn just two books from completing the loop due to darkness.
-Everyone else bailed for various other reasons.
+Everyone else dropped for one reason or another.

 ### Thoughts